 Although experts and business owners might shiver at this fearful suggestion, every once in a while, you need to stop being a boss and let a leader emerge from among your employees.

-If you let them have a chance to feel valued when they need it the most, they will work harder to advance company's goals.
+If you let them have a chance to feel valued when they need it the most, they will work harder to advance the company's goals.
 If they know they are an essential part of your organization or that their work is indeed being looked upon, they will feel the constant need to maintain the status quo.

 Let them know that you trust their leadership and are willing to work alongside them for a change.
 At first, it might seem like a gamble, but this inspired mutual respect between you and your employees.
 And, this way your employees are sure to work harder to lead well whenever you give them a chance.

-8) NEW CHALLENGES IMPLIES TRUST, AND REWARD
+8) NEW CHALLENGES IMPLIES TRUST AND REWARD

 As an employer, the one thing that you do want your employees to know is that you trust them.
 The best way to show trust in somebody is to be confident enough to give them challenges that aren't regular everyday tasks.